 2018 Bond Program

 Dripping Springs ISD voters approved a $132 million bond referendum on May 5, 2018.
 The bond package included funding for expansion of Dripping Springs HS to capacity for 2,500 students, construction of a new elementary school (#5), construction of a new Walnut Springs Elementary adjacent to Dripping Springs MS, conversion of the current WSE campus into space for the district administration and daycare facility, miscellaneous projects at Dripping Springs MS, Dripping Springs Elementary and Rooster Springs Elementary, turf and track improvements at Dripping Springs HS and Dripping Springs MS, improvements and expansion of the District Transportation facility, district-wide technology infrastructure improvements and maintenance upgrades, and land acquisition.
+As construction begins, updates will be provided on various projects below.

 In preparation for the bond program, The district’s Long-Range Facility Planning Committee met throughout the fall to assess the status of current district facilities and identify potential new facilities or improvements to existing ones that would support DSISD's mission and serve students.
 The open-invitation group included representation from more than 100 community members, parents, faculty, and district administrators.
 The committee discussed various options regarding locations and models of future schools, including the concept to place elementary and middle schools at the same location where possible.
 This concept led to the proposal to relocate Walnut Springs Elementary to the Dripping Springs Middle School site and convert the current WSE building to the DSISD Administration Building and child care facility.
 Three community meetings were held in December and January to provide updates on the long-range facility planning process, including the idea of creating shared elementary and middle school campuses where possible.
 In addition, Superintendent Bruce Gearing discussed facility planning at several staff and parents meetings at various campuses.